Some devote half their income to house payments

 "There are misconceptions shaped in large part by the horror stories of public housing across the country," Law said.
 "For example, the notion that drugs begin and end in low income housing is certainly a misconception."
 Law insists that the authority's tenants -- "many of our clients are unemployed, underemployed or elderly, and on public assistance" -- care about where they live and have aspirations to improve their lives and those of their loved ones.
 But there is certainly truth to the idea that housing projects create work for law enforcement officials.
 Norwalk Police Chief Harry Rilling said that, unfortunately, public housing complexes "become hangouts for people (like drug dealers) who want to 'ply their trade.'"

-arrested people from out of
+people from out of

-town, and I'm not going to say we haven't arrested residents because we
+town, and I'm not going to say we haven't arrested residents

 have," Rilling said.
 "You've got a lot of people who fall in the

 of being disadvantaged or disenfranchised.
-I don't know whose wisdom it
+I don't know whose

-was to put all the disadvantaged people who don't have a level playing
+was to put all the disadvantaged people who don't have a level

 field in one area.